aidant842/MilestoneProject3/README.md

 I began by planning out for a few different ideas, and then decided on a games Database.
-My Database schema was first planned out roughly in notepad, and with the help of a friend, we decided which parts were needed, and what needed to be in seperate collections.
+My Database schema was first planned out roughly in notepad, and with the help of a friend, we decided which parts were needed, and what needed to be in separate collections.

 * [Database-Schema](schema/gameDBSchema.pdf)